Giuseppe Dossetti

-Giuseppe Dossetti (13 February 1913 - 15 December 1996) was an Italian professor, politician, and Catholic priest who served as a member of the Chamber of Deputies from 1948 to 1952.
-A prominent anti-fascist, Dossetti previously served as a member of the Italian Constituent Assembly from 1946 to 1948.
+Giuseppe Dossetti (13 February 1913 - 15 December 1996) was an Italian jurist, politician, theologian, and Catholic priest.
+A prominent anti-fascist and Resistance fighter, Dossetti served as Vice-Secretary of the Christian Democracy, and as a member of the Constituent Assembly of Italy from 1946 to 1948 and the Chamber of Deputies from 1948 to 1952.
+Around him a movement emerged, known as "Dossettismo", which has continued to influence the Italian political, social, religious, and cultural landscape.